SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 MMT is based on one axiom, one legal reality, and one identity:

 1. All economies face real resource constraints.
-2. Currency issuers (usually these are governments or their licenced agents) face no purely financial constraints.
+2. Currency issuers (usually these are governments or their licensed agents) face no purely financial constraints.
 To learn why this is a legal reality see [What is Money.](../003_what_is_money/)
 3. Sectoral balances sum to zero.